h4zielh/h4zielh/README.md

 I don't know what else to put here though :/

-In case you like mahjong, here's my mahjongsoul ID:
+In case you like to play mahjong, here's my mahjongsoul ID:
 112636259

 <!--👽-->